 There was a language confusion of Dutch, Spanish and English.
 The tower international communication was in Spanish and the KLM cockpit crew used Dutch for internal communication.
 The KLM crew spoke with heavy Dutch accents, making it impossible for the Spanish tower crew to understand them.
+The Pan Am crew spoke American English.
 The tower used non-standard phrases on communicating with the planes.
 There is a reason why no matter what airport you go to in the world, no matter what pilot you meet, they all are trained to speak English as the universal language of communication.

-The Dutch crew asked for permission for take-off.
+The KLM crew asked for permission for take-off.
 The tower denied it, but used a very heavy Spanish accent, which the KLM crew misinterpreted as permission.

 The Pan Am jet had overtaken the connection taxiway 3 in the fog and was on its way to taxiway 4.
 Had it turned on taxiway 3 as instructed, it would have gotten out of harm's way.

-The confusion meant the tower interpreted that the Pan Am jet had finished taxiing and turned and that runway was clear.
-Had the Pan Am captain connected the tower on another channel, the tower could have commanded the KLM jet to wait.
+The confusion meant the tower interpreted that the Pan Am jet had finished taxiing and turned and that the runway was clear.
+Had the Pan Am captain connected the tower on another channel, the tower could have commanded the KLM jet to stay put.

 The KLM captain was impatient as the flight had been late for several hours.
 He decided to go, disregarding the tower.
 The Dutch legal limit on continuous working time had already been exceeded.